symfony/symfony-docs/form/dynamic_form_modification.rst

     }

 The problem is now to get the current user and create a choice field that contains only this user's friends.
-This can be done injecting the ``Security`` service into the form type so you can get the current user object::
+This can be done by injecting the ``Security`` service into the form type so you can get the current user object::

     use Symfony\Component\Security\Core\Security;